FirestormViewer/phoenix-firestorm/doc/vulkan/native_viewer_roadmap.md

 ## Architecture decisions and constraints

-The user's confirmed runtime boundary is **one viewer executable and one OS process**, selecting an independent GL/Zink or native Vulkan lifecycle before incompatible application initialization.
-Independent lifecycle does not mean a second executable, another instance of the executable, or GL-owned constructors followed by a late native display branch.
+The user's confirmed runtime boundary is **one viewer executable with its 3D renderer in the viewer process**, selecting an independent GL/Zink or native Vulkan lifecycle before incompatible application initialization.
+As clarified on 2026-09-11, Dullahan/CEF browser helpers and the slvoice helper are permitted; the one-process rule is strictly for the viewer's 3D portion.
+Independent lifecycle does not mean a separate 3D renderer executable/process, another viewer instance, or GL-owned constructors followed by a late native display branch.
 Common process/static initialization must be audited too; early branching alone does not prove absence of GL effects.